This case study accompanies the guidance on community outreach produced by the NHS Sickle Cell and Thalassaemia Screening Programme.

 The intervention was initially a scripted presentation followed by questions and answers plus evaluation.
 Later we developed supporting film material.

-An iterative approach with extensive consultation was used to develop the supporting liturature.
+An iterative approach with extensive consultation was used to develop the supporting literature.
 We published translations into Urdu, Bengali and French.

 We established local steering groups including service users and representatives from local care services so that there was a link between education and services.